Skip to Content

 Of course, you can buy the whole thing already made on Amazon here.

-You will want to make sure the birds have plenty of food for the few days you will be gone.
-If you plan on taking off for more than a couple of days, you will need someone to come in and check on the birds.
+You will want to ensure the birds have plenty of food for the few days you will be gone.
+If you plan on taking off for more than a few days, you will need someone to come in and check on the birds.

 chickens vacation coop

 I find you can get away with stocking up on all the chicken food and water for two days.
-After that, it’s a good idea to have a neighbor stop in and check water and food levels.
+After that, having a neighbor stop in and check water and food levels is a good idea.

 I like to set up two water bowls for the chickens.
 In case there is a leak, or one gets dumped, etc.

-If you have only chickens in a coop, I find they rarely dump over a water bowl.
+If you have only chickens in a coop, they rarely dump over a water bowl.
 However, our pigs dump bowls daily in the winter.

 Check out this automatic waterer on Amazon for under $15.
 Also, check out this Automatic feeder on Amazon here.